Kerstin Emhoff

-Kerstin Emhoff (née Mackin; born March 18, 1967) is an American film producer and the co-founder and CEO of the commercial production company Prettybird and creative studio Ventureland.
+Kerstin Emhoff (born March 18, 1967) is an American film producer and the co-founder and CEO of the commercial production company Prettybird and creative studio Ventureland.

 She is a member of the Directors Guild of America, Producers Guild of America, and Television Academy.

 Emhoff won a News & Documentary Emmy Award in 2012.
 As the CEO of Ventureland, Emhoff has executive produced documentaries including The Deepest Breath, Bobi Wine: The People's President, If These Walls Could Sing, and AKA Jane Roe.

 Life and career

 Kerstin Jennifer Emhoff was born in Minnesota, the daughter of Kathleen "Katie" (née Davies) and James Mackin.
 She has two brothers, Seth Mackin and Kyle Mackin.
 Her parents divorced in 1982, and her father later remarried.

 After film school at Boston University, Emhoff moved to Los Angeles, where she got a job at a small production company and "was immediately hooked into the world of short form."
 By 2002, Emhoff was a principal (and executive producer) at HSI Productions.
 HSI creatives at that time included Paul Hunter, Hype Williams, and Diane Martel.